ifish12/School/ASP.NET/README.md

 School
 ---

-There were a lot of assignments but they all built on each other so I didn't feel the need to post all of them
+---ORIGINAL CODE DO NOT STEAL--- unoriginal code, feel free to use.
 License
 ---

-Copyright (c) 2012-2016, Geoff Shapiro
+Copyright (c) 2012-2017, Geoff Shapiro
 All rights reserved.

 Redistribution and use in source and binary forms, with or without